iskmz/InteractiveMazzawiFamilyTree/README.md

 map areas' coordinates were done using the help of https://www.image-map.net/

-view the project at https://iskmz.com/MazzawiFamily/mz_tree/  or download a copy for offline view from the [releases](https://github.com/iskmz/InteractiveMazzawiFamilyTree/releases) section
+view the project at https://iskmz.com/MazzawiFamily/mz_tree/  or download an offline copy from [releases](https://github.com/iskmz/InteractiveMazzawiFamilyTree/releases)

 downloaded project contains an additional .exe which basically runs a batch which gives options to open in browser's KIOSK / fullscreen mode